MaskRay/maskray.me/source/_posts/2023-05-08-assemblers.md

 On the IBM z/OS platform, the IBM High Level Assembler (HLASM) is used.
 In 2021, IBM developers started to modify LLVM integrated assembler to support the HLASM syntax.

+## Concepts

+Sections are named, contiguous blocks of code or data within an object file.
+They allow you to logically group related parts of your program.
+The assembler places code and data into these sections as it processes the source file.

+Symbols are names that represent memory addresses or values.

 <!-- more -->

 ## Instruction set architectures